Detteee/bilistream/README.md

 [English](README.md) | [中文](README.zh_CN.md)

-This project is inspired by [limitcool/bilistream](https://github.com/limitcool/bilistream) but has been significantly redesigned and enhanced using [Cursor](https://www.cursor.com/).
+This project is inspired by [limitcool/bilistream](https://github.com/limitcool/bilistream) but has been significantly redesigned and enhanced.
 While it shares the same core concept, this implementation offers distinct features and improvements, including a comprehensive `stream_manager.sh` script for easier management.

 ## Features